Chromium is an open source browser that is the basis for Google's Chrome browser. Let's see what that means.

 Report bugs.
 The Chrome user can choose to send statistics and data for any errors to Google to analyze them.

 Sandbox security.
 Google has the feature in both browsers.
-However, it states that in some allows disabling the Chromium sandbox, which is running by default (you can do this from about:sandbox).
+However, it says that in some Linux distributions it is possible to disable the Chromium sandbox, which works by default (you can do it from the address about: sandbox).

 However, Chromium is still at the heart of Google.
 For example, Chromium contains the same synchronization features that Chrome has, allowing you to sign in with a Google Account and sync your data.